 Extensive research shows why building a sustainably collaborative culture is good for companies.
 It makes companies more efficient, innovative and productive.
 But there are huge benefits for individual employees and teams too.

-Sometimes, if we’re going to encourage employees to participate more fully and wholeheartedy in a culture of productive generosity, we need to show them what’s in it for them.
+Sometimes, if we’re going to encourage employees to participate more fully and wholeheartedy in a collaborative culture of productive generosity, we need to show them what’s in it for them.

 A willingness to ask for help and give help to others at work is not just a fluffy concept.
 There are real, tangible, measurable benefits to being a giver at work and to asking for what you need.